MakieOrg/Makie.jl/docs/src/reference/generic/transformations.md

 The Scene also holds onto a `Transformation` object.
 It's `transform_func` acts as a default for any plot added to the scene.
-Its `model` transformation acts as a secondary transformation to any plot, i.e. it is applied aftr the plots own model transformation `scene.transformation.model[] * plot.transformation.model[]`.
+Its `model` transformation acts as a secondary transformation to any plot, i.e. it is applied after the plots own model transformation `scene.transformation.model[] * plot.transformation.model[]`.
 The scene itself, i.e. its viewport, is not affected by the `Transformation` object.

 ## Constructors